-AHR 160 Refrigerant Certification 1 0 1 Prerequisit es: None
+AHR 160 Refrigerant Certification

 This course covers the requirements for the EPA certification examinations.
 Topics include small appliances, high pressure systems, and low pressure systems.
 Upon completion, students should be able to demonstrate knowledge of refrigerants and be prepared for the EPA certification examinations.